SamAssareymuriyil/Obby/README.md

 # Obby
 ## About
 Meet Obby!
 It is an assistive device for when playing the video game, Minecraft: Java Edition.
 It has many functionalities such as:
- - A compass to tell what direction the user is facing
+ - A compass to tell what direction the user is looking
  - An LED light that turns on when swimming
- - An RGB LED light that changes colours based on your hunger (low hunger = red, medium hunger = yellow, high hunger = green)
+ - An RGB LED light that changes colours based on your health level (low health = red, medium health = yellow, high health = green)
  - A Food Reminder Buzzer that buzzes when your hunger bar is under six points.

 ## Feasibility